Power BI vs Tableau: Which is better?

 What is Power BI?

 Power BI is a business intelligence and data visualization tool by Microsoft.
-It was unveiled by Microsoft in 2013.
-After a couple of years of internal usage, Microsoft only made Power BI available to the public in 2015.
+The solution was made publicly available in 2015.

-Power BI can be easily integrated with other Microsoft products.
+Power BI can be easily integrated with other Microsoft products such as Excel and SharePoint and improve business performance.

 Power BI Features